 “Think long and hard about your business plan.
 Make sure you have the right amount of resources to pull it off.”

 What is one key lesson you learned at HEC Challenge+?FP: Think long and hard about your business plan.
 Make sure you have the right amount of resources to pull it off.
 If you want to convince the investors, you must be able to implement your strategy in the way you say you will.
 It’s key to building confidence.

 What advice would you give to new entrepreneurs?FP: There is one thing you need to know: time is of the essence.
 You must be able to organize your time very well if you want to succeed.
 And this is one field that demands a lot of it!

 - 23 Groupe Point Vision centers in operation, with goal of 50 by 2021

 - 17 million euros in financing raised in three years (2011-2013)

-- 5 months – average wait time to see an eye doctor in France
+- 5 months – average waiting time to see an eye doctor in France

-- 48 hours – average wait time to see an eye doctor in Groupe Point Vision
+- 48 hours – average waiting time to see an eye doctor in Groupe Point Vision